Skip to content

 8.b Support, software and infrastructure for qualitative data

 Support for qualitative data use and elaboration is provided by the EUI Library.
 Software support is provided by the EUI ICT Service.
-ArcGIS and ATLAS.ti can be used for analysis, mapping and visualisation of qualitative non-numerical data such as audio, video and graphics.
-The Coding Analysis Toolkit (CAT) can be used for content and discourse analysis.
-Tools for data backup (SyncToy), file zipping (7-Zip), data encryption (TrueCrypt) and image adjustment (Resizer) are also available.
-Many of the tools used for the elaboration and analysis of quantitative data (eg. Excel, Julia, Python, R, Stata) can be used to generate aggregate statistical observations from qualitative data.
+Many of the tools used for the elaboration and analysis of quantitative data (eg. Excel, Python, R, Stata) can be used to generate aggregate statistical observations from qualitative data.
 The analysis of restricted personal data may require scholars to work in a safe-room environment.
 If this is required by a data provider, contact the Library.

 8.c Research data management and data management plans for qualitative data

-Although research data management for qualitative data is similar to research data management for quantitative data - there are some additional considerations.
-Scholars completing data management plans should describe how unique and confidential qualitative data materials (eg. primary sources) will be handled and secured.
-Due to the heterogeneous, multi-media and complex nature of qualitative data in the humanities and social sciences, it is particularly important for scholars to keep a record of data sources, including notebooks, questionnaires, codebooks and multilingual thesauri.
+Although research data management for qualitative data is similar to research data management for quantitative data (Section 5 above) - there are some additional considerations.
+Scholars completing data management plans should describe how unique qualitative data materials (eg. primary sources) will be handled and secured.
+Due to the heterogeneous, multi-media and complex nature of qualitative data in the humanities and social sciences, it is particularly important for scholars to keep a complete and accurate record of all data sources, and to preserve notebooks, questionnaires, codebooks and multilingual thesauri.
 Supporting documentation serves as the basis for accurate metadata, and facilitates future retrieval and reuse.
 In the case of non-repeatable, time-sensitive, socio-political research, data management plans should describe the qualitative research methods used.

 8.d Metadata for qualitative data

 The metadata schema used for quantitative data outputs (6.c above) can also be used for qualitative data outputs, with some additional considerations.
 As well as the name(s) of scholars and technical collaborators who generate the research dataset, it may be necessary to acknowledge the authors/creators of pre-existing subsidiary resources.
 Multi-lingual documentation should be provided where relevant.
 The format and version of software used to elaborate the data should also be indicated.
-The Oral History Association (OHA) maintains an online Manual of Best Practices for Archiving Oral History describing good practices for metadata and description and the Consortium of European Social Science Data Archives (CESSDA) provides guidelines for data management in the social sciences.
+The Oral History Association (OHA) maintains an online Manual of Best Practices providing guidance on metadata and description.
+The Consortium of European Social Science Data Archives (CESSDA) provides guidelines for data management in the social sciences.

 8.e Qualitative data archiving, preservation and access

-The EUI Library and the Historical Archives of the European Union provide support services for the archiving and preservation of qualitative, multi-media and ancillary research outputs.
+The EUI Library and the Historical Archives of the European Union provide support for the archiving and preservation of qualitative data, multi-media, transcripts and ancillary research outputs.
+Audio-visual and other qualitative data, transcripts and ancillary materials can be securely archived at the HAEU as follows.

 Qualitative data presented for preservation must be accompanied by documentation describing the resource and, where applicable, indices or codebooks describing the material.